-- (ii) Each branch within Wales and in consultation with the NEC and the council itself, branches with geographical coverage of Wales, namely Chester, Shropshire and Herefordshire, shall have the right to elect one representative per 150 members or part thereof - (iii) members in each sector shall be entitled to an additional representative on the council for each additional 200 members (or substantial part thereof which in any case shall not be less than 134 members). - (iv) All NEC members representing members in Wales shall be non-voting members of the council, save that they shall have the right to move and second motions and may refer any matter to the NEC under clause (c) of this rule. - (g) Voting members of the WEC shall be elected every two years by the members in a ballot conducted by the single transferable vote. - (h) Members of the WEC shall have the right to attend and speak at any branch or chapel meeting in their own electoral area; members shall report on all WEC meetings to their own branch and shall report union activities in their own electoral area to the WEC. - (j) The WEC will elect one representative each to the Freelance Industrial Council, the Broadcasting Industrial Council and the Equality Council.

-(k) The NEC shall allocate such sums of money as may be necessary to meet the running costs of the WEC and to pay for the educational, promotional and recruitment work in Wales.
+- (ii) One member elected as an Equality Representative from the entire membership in Wales. - (iii) Two representatives of provincial newspapers elected by members of that industrial sector working in branches within Wales from nominations made from the membership of those branches - (iv) Each branch within Wales shall have the right to elect one representative per 150 members or part thereof. - (v) Members in each sector shall be entitled to an additional representative on the council for each additional 200 members (or substantial part thereof which in any case shall not be less than 134 members). - (vi) All NEC members representing members in Wales shall be non-voting members of the council, save that each member shall have the right to move and second motions and may refer any matter to the NEC under clause (c) of this rule. - (g) Voting members of the WEC shall be elected every two years by the members in a ballot conducted by the single transferable vote. - (h) Members of the WEC shall have the right to attend and speak at any branch or chapel meeting in their own electoral area; members shall report on all WEC meetings to their own branch and shall report union activities in their own electoral area to the WEC. - (j) The WEC will elect one representative each to the Freelance Industrial Council, the Broadcasting Industrial Council and the Equality Council. - (k) The NEC shall allocate such sums of money as may be necessary to meet the running costs of the WEC and to pay for the educational, promotional and recruitment work in Wales.
 Members of the WEC shall be paid reasonable out-of-pocket expenses.